Michael Schenck: Early life, education, and civil service

-Born in Lincolnton, Lincoln County, North Carolina to David and Sallie (Ramseur) Schenck, the family had roots in that city going back to the 1790s.
+Born in Lincolnton, North Carolina to David and Sallie (Ramseur) Schenck, the family had roots in that city going back to the 1790s.
 Schenck attended high school in Greensboro, North Carolina, and received his undergraduate degree from the University of North Carolina in 1895.
 After working for a time in the Wilmington offices of the Atlantic Coast Line Railway, he served as a member of the United States insular civil service in Cuba for three years.
 He received his law degree from North Carolina State University in 1903, and gained admission to the bar in Guilford County, North Carolina, the same year.

 Schenck entered the practice of law in Hendersonville, North Carolina, and the following year was elected to a two-year term as the city's mayor, serving from 1907 to 1909.
 In 1913, Governor Locke Craig appointed Schenck solicitor of the 18th judicial district, to which office Schenck was re-elected the following year.
 In 1918, he resigned in order to serve in the United States Army Judge Advocate General's Corps, attaining the rank of major.
 He then returned to private practice.